The Independent Work Search Tool Kit

 - Find out what jobs are out there, and how they fit with your skills and interests.

 There are many resources within your community that can help you learn about different types of jobs, ranging from your local newspaper and public library, to Human Resources and Skills Development Centres, union halls, and provincial government programs.
 (See Programs to Assist You.)

-The Ministry of Social Development can provide you with a list of community resources by calling 1 866 866-0800.
+The Ministry of Social Development and Social Innovation can provide you with a list of community resources by calling 1 866 866-0800.
 Your best source of information about work, however, is probably even closer to home: your friends, family, and neighbours.

 You might want to ask them about their own jobs (for example, how they like them and why), and what they know about other types of jobs.